The EU Foresees 40% Women in Executive Positions By 2026

 The EU’s directive is not a gentle suggestion; it is a clarion call.
 And there are repercussions for those who choose to tune out:

-- Monetary Setbacks: Firms that do not toe the line might find themselves lighter in the pocket, with the imposition of fines.
+- Monetary Setbacks: Firms that do not toe the line might find themselves lighter in the pocket with the imposition of fines.

 - Legislative Scrutiny: For cases of flagrant disregard, there is the looming threat of a company’s board director selections being dismantled by legal authorities.